-Retrogenix has two approaches for off-target screening of CAR T cells:
+Retrogenix has two approaches for CAR T cell cross-reactivity screening:

 - Screen the antigen recognition element – the scFv

 - Screen whole engineered CAR T cells

 Early specificity screening helps select the right scFvs in order to maximise the chances of producing the most promising potential CAR T therapy.
 This can be followed later by screening of the whole engineered T cell (or the final scFv) to provide a more relevant assessment of off-target liability.
 As there may be a discordance between the off-target profile of the original antibody (or scFv) and the final engineered T cell it is possible to screen both to ensure that the binding has not been altered in development.

 If you are interested in discussing our CAR T cell cross-reactivity screening capabilities then please get in touch and we can arrange a presentation for your team.